mathematicalthinking/encompass/UPGRADE_NOTES.md

 npm-check reveals quite a lot of packages that are either unused, in need of upgrade (minor or major).
 There are several packages listed as missing, but I believe that almost all of these are Ember packages that are automatically loaded elsewhere.

 ember-cli-dependency-checker is already installed and it never mentions anything out of the ordinary.
 Nevertheless, I've manually found a few packages that aren't used (g, gm, gm-reload, express-session) and removed them.

+## Simplify the testing frameworks

+The codebase currently has tests written in qunit, mocha, chai, jasmine, selenium, and casper.

+Overview: (from ChatGPT)

+- QUnit - Ember's default framework for unit, integration, and application tests.
+RECOMMENDED
+- Mocha - Alternative to QUnit with a different syntax.
+Used if your team prefers Mocha's style.
+REFACTOR TO QUNIT
+- Chai - Assertion library often used with Mocha or Jasmine for more expressive tests.
+REFACTOR TO QUNIT
+- Jasmine - Older test framework, largely replaced by Mocha.
+Sometimes used for legacy projects.
+REFACTOR TO QUNIT
+- Selenium - Browser automation tool, often used for end-to-end (E2E) tests.
+KEEP OR REFACTOR TO CYPRESS
+- CasperJS - Another E2E testing framework, based on PhantomJS.
+Deprecated and no longer maintained.
+REFACTOR TO CYPRESS OR SELENIUM

+There are several README.md files scattered through the /test folder.

 # Gotchas